Artist Statement

 Frustrated with the generational impact of assimilation, I was determined to challenge the paradoxes that the Western world had convinced me to be true.
 My journey of cultural reconnection influenced this pursuit of curating an aesthetic sensibility that transcends the oriental gaze enforced throughout Western society.

+Taking inspiration from material culture found throughout Asia, I incorporate traditional crafts and textiles into my designs.
 As queer people, we are often told that our identities are “too contemporary” for the non-Western world but my art serves as a reminder that I am a product of artifacts and ancestors that came before me.
-People ask how I can express the narrative of my modern identity through this language of tradition . . . but I hope to convince the world that what makes up my identity is not modern at all.